andrewwhipple/blogengine/README.md

 * The weird metadata bug fixed
 * Link posts/permalinks
 * Pulling app configs (stuff like port, filepath, etc) and site configs (stuff like the description, navbar links, site meta-tags) into json config files so they can be changed w/o a deploy
+* Finally finally FIIIIIIIINALLY replacing the hacky and entirely anti-patterny "fs.readFileSync" calls with promises.
+Mostly.
+There's still one to kill.
 * (My own shenanigans w/ the server setup to use SSL, but it's just an nginx reverse proxy so not actually part of this codebase)
+* (Also caching, but again mostly through browser caching and then ussing the nginx reverse proxy to cache in front.)
+* I *think*, as best as I can tell, that things are finally generic enough that I could spin up a new site with this engine with and it will just work?

 ### To do